suny-downstate-medical-center/netpyne/doc/source/about.rst

 Project roadmap
 ---------------------

-The project roadmap for the following five years (2019-2023) includes four large categories: quality control, development of new features, GUI extension, and dissemination and community engagement.
+The five-year project roadmap (2019-2023) includes four large categories: quality control, development of new features, GUI extension, and dissemination and community engagement.
 The main targets for each category, and the estimated period

 - **Quality control**: robustness, reliability and reproducibility